Depth Psychology as Medicine for Love, Logic & Soul.

 A nonfiction elegy, memoir, and polemic against the influencers, coaches, and celebrity psychologists who've turned human longing into pathology and sold fear as diagnosis.

 • "Finally—someone who can talk about the psyche without turning everything into a symptom or a spiritual bypass.
-These essays give me language for what I've been living but couldn't name."
+These essays give me language for what I've been living but didn't understand."

 —Maya Chen, Arts Administrator, Portland